![]() |

 Thank you for reading my profile.
 I guess I could describe myself as 85 percent nerd and 15 percent hippie. ;)

-I've been on swap-bot for several years and before that swapped through the group Nervousness.
+I've been on swap-bot for years and before that swapped through the group Nervousness.
 I'd rather do a few swaps that are special to me than lots of quick swaps.

 I am a Special Collections Librarian in the beautiful Shenandoah Vally of Virginia.
 I love libraries, archives, and museums.